 I loved the unique personalities of each dog, from the theatric Francis the bulldog to momma bear (er, dog) Rita.
 Tito was my favorite, just absolutely hilarious — he reminded me of Luis from Ant-Man.

-Movies I most likely/definitely won’t watch again: The Black Cauldron, TRON
+Movies I most likely won’t watch again: The Rescuers Down Under

 Leave a comment with your favorite and least favorite movie from this era!